History Of Wyckoff SMI

 Bud Andrews’ leadership helped Stock Market Institute rapidly expand, but by 1972 it was a bit overextended and retrenching.
 This led to the 1972 sale to Elba systems.

 Two years later, A. Ray Freeman purchased Stock Market Institute and moved it to Phoenix Arizona.
 Mr. Freeman handled sales and advertising and was involved in computer development.
-Long time associate David Mathys continue to operate the Park Ridge Illinois office.
+Long time associate David Mathys continued to operate the Park Ridge Illinois office.

 Stock Market Institute was eventually purchased by Craig Schroeder and Gary Schuber.
 Both had worked under Robert Evans at the Illinois office, but joined Mr. Freeman in Phoenix.